 Operational Plan Action Description Annual Comment Status 5.2.4: As a community, we will identify ways to become better connected with our Aboriginal people, their history and culture.
 Implement actions of the Hawkesbury Reconciliation Action Plan.
 Finalisation of the draft Reconciliation Action Plan is not yet complete.
 It is planned that the draft Plan will be prepared and forwarded to Reconciliation Australia for endorsement by the end of the 2022 calendar year.
 ONGOING 5.3: Shaping our Growth - Respond proactively to plann ing and the development of local infr astructure 5.3.1: Growth and change in the Hawkesbury will be identified, planned for and valued by the community.
-Implement the Local Strategic Planning Statement. al Strategic The Hawkesbury Local Strategic Planning Statement (LSPS) Continue utilising the NSW State Government's ePlanning portal for an increasing number of development application types.
+Implement the Local Strategic Planning Statement.
+The Hawkesbury Local Strategic Planning Statement (LSPS) was adopted by Council in February 2021 following notification from the Greater Sydney Commission that the Statement had been approved by the Assurance panel.
+The Statement is a 20 year land use plan that is reviewed periodically or when significant changes in legislation or new strategies are prepared and is implemented continuously over that 20 years period.
+COMPLETED Continue utilising the NSW State Government's ePlanning portal for an increasing number of development application types.
 The following applications dealt with by Development Services are now lodged through the NSW State Government Planning Portal: Development Applications Modification to Development Applications Construction Certificates Subdivision Works Certificates Subdivision Works Certificates Subdivision Certificates Applications under Section 68 of the Local Government Act are not yet accepted through the planning portal as that involves other Departments across Council which have not yet got processes in place to deal with these applications.
 COMPLETED Participate in the Planning Partnerships Group.
 This Group comprises the 8 Councils within the Western Parkland City, Blacktown City Council, Department of Planning, Infrastructure and Environment, Transport for NSW, Sydney Water and Greater Sydney Commission.
 Staff continue to participate in the Western Sydney Planning Partnership's Group to pursue infrastructure and services outcomes for the Hawkesbury and have supported development of the Draft Blueprint, a central resource that identifies the existing, future and emerging priorities required to deliver the vision for the Western Parkland City. ► IN PROGRESS